 At the end of the day, this information is based on the rules of “oval being more flattering,” and it is true in terms of keeping things in proportion.

-While these facts are interesting and might be helpful, the true key to rocking long hair is your confidence and the way you hold yourself wearing it.
+While these facts are interesting and might be helpful, the best face shapes for long hair can be any shape.
+The true key to rocking long hair is your confidence and the way you hold yourself wearing it.

 If you have any questions about what I’ve mentioned in this post, feel free to leave a comment or link up with me on any of my channels below.